amrsaeedhosny/mini-java-compiler/README.md

 # MiniJava Compiler
-A small compiler for MiniJava language.
-Contains only the lexical analysis & syntax analysis compiler phases.
+A compiler for MiniJava language.
+It covers only the lexical and syntax analysis phases.